Advanced Genome Bioinformatics

 - AGB29, AGB30:

-- Naive Bayes model to classify tumor types gene expression patterns
+- Naive Bayes model to classify tissue types and brain regions using splicing patterns

 - Markov model to predict RNA binding sites of a protein